 The Stanford Byers Center for Biodesign offers a portfolio of courses to engage Stanford students in the important challenge of reinventing healthcare with the help of technology.
 Each of our courses teaches our need-driven, value-based approach to health technology innovation and how to apply it to improve lives everywhere.

-Starting in 2016-17, Stanford Biodesign will recognize the most promising projects from a subset of our courses by providing these teams with additional mentoring and extension funding through the Biodesign NEXT extension funding program.
+Stanford Biodesign recognizes the most promising projects from a subset of our courses by providing these teams with additional mentoring and extension funding through the Biodesign NEXT extension funding program.

 The purpose of the program is to provide high-performing teams with additional time and resources to help them advance their technologies.
 We are also focused on extending the learning experience to help prepare these aspiring innovators for careers in health technology innovation.